 The plaque and check were presented during Senior Awards on May 7, 2019 to Principal McGehee on behalf of Kelly Fields, Welding Instructor at Nixa High School, and to the winner of the Missouri Region of the competition, Krew Schmitt.
 The check and plaque were presented by Marti Bane, High School Representative from MTI’s Springfield, MO campus.

-The MTI and DTC Regional HS Welding Competition is an invite-only competition for motivated high school students who want to prove that they have what it takes to be a Journeyman Welder.
+The MTI and DTC Regional HS Welding Competition is an invite-only competition for motivated high school students who want to prove that they have what it takes to be a welder.
 All participants in the regional welding competition received a $500 MTI Scholarship and had the opportunity to win up to $10,000 in additional scholarships.
 Each participant completed a timed welding project that was judged before a panel of welding experts.

 In the senior division, first place was awarded to Krew Schmitt of Nixa High School, who won a $10,000 MTI scholarship.
 Finishing in second place was Garrett Brooks of Nevada Regional Technical Center, who was awarded a $5,000 MTI scholarship.
 Howard Hart of Nevada Regional Technical Center finished in third place, winning a $2,500 MTI scholarship.